jtsu/IOSXE_Post_ConfigDiff/README.md

 This app will check for a config change and post the diff to a WebEx Teams Rooms.
 The app will also run on a Cisco IOS-XE switch or router, so no additional server resources are needed.

 ## Setup Overview
-This script requires the following:
+This app uses the following:
 - WebEx Teams
   - A Cisco Communications and Messaging Application.
 - EEM in IOS-XE